 The sun produces an abundance of free, clean, renewable energy.
 In fact, in just one hour, the sun generates more energy than the entire world uses in a year.
 Solar power harnesses this energy.
 Increasing the amount of clean renewable energy is a critical component of Berkeley community efforts to reduce greenhouse gases and grow the green economy.

 Reduce before you produce.
 The first step in any solar energy installation is to implement conservation measures to reduce energy use.
 Conservation reduces expenses, greenhouse gas emissions, and minimizes the size of your solar PV or solar thermal system.
+Check out resources for energy efficiency.

 Financing: PACE Property Assessed Clean Energy (PACE) financing allows property owners to borrow money to pay for renewable-energy systems and/or energy efficiency improvements and spread the cost of the upgrade over a period of time.